iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

   \end{array}
 $$

-This restriction is common in real-world problems and is somewhat similar to a big M.
 This amounts to constraining the feasibility region to a large parallelepiped.
+This restriction is common in real-world problems since every resource or action has its limits.
 For most problems,
-you can find appropriate bounds that every variable should satisfy at the minimum, so it is not a big deal of an assumption.
+you can estimate appropriate bounds that every variable should satisfy, so it is not a big deal of an assumption.

 Binarize All the Variables
 --------------------------

 The first step in our conversion is to make all variables binary.
-There are many other ways to encode to do this, each with their own pros and cons.
+There are many other available encodings each with their own pros and cons.
-For reasons of scope, we will focus on the (in my opinion) most straightforward ones: one-hot and binary expansion.
+For reasons of scope, we will focus on the (in my opinion) most straightforward and useful ones: one-hot and binary expansion.
 But there are great surveys in the literature about all methods.[@qubojl] [@tamura_performance_2021]